General Diagnostic Radiologist, Assistant/Associate/Full Professor, Radiology, General Diagnostic

-REQUIRED QUALIFICATIONS: MD, DO, or equivalent, NYS Licensure (eligible); Board Certified (eligible) in Diagnostic Radiology; Training in Musculoskeletal and Plain Film.
+REQUIRED QUALIFICATIONS: MD, DO or equivalent, NYS Licensure (eligible), Board Certified (eligible) in Diagnostic Radiology; Training in Musculoskeletal Radiology and Plain Film.

 All application materials must be submitted online.
 Please use the Apply Now button to begin your application.
 For technical support, please visit Interfolio's Support Site (https://support.interfolio.com/) or reach out to their Scholar Service Team at email@example.com or (877) 997-8807.

-For questions regarding this position, please contact Annie DeMuccio or Maura Chodkowski at 631-444-5400.
+For questions regarding this position, please contact Elaine Gould, MD, Chair Department of Radiology, 631-444-5400.

-Long Island's premier academic medical center, Stony Brook Medicine, represents Stony Brook University's entire medical enterprise and integrates all of Stony Brook's health-related initiatives: education, research and patient care.
+Long Island's premier academic medical center, Stony Brook Medicine represents Stony Brook University's entire medical enterprise and integrates all of Stony Brook's health-related initiatives: education, research and patient care.
 It encompasses Stony Brook University Hospital, Stony Brook Children's Hospital, the five Health Sciences schools -- Dental Medicine, Health Technology and Management, Medicine, Nursing and Social Welfare -- as well as the major centers and institutes, programs and more than 50 community-based healthcare settings throughout Suffolk County.
-With 624 beds, Stony Brook University Hospital serves as Suffolk County's only tertiary care center and Regional Trauma Center.
+With 603 beds, Stony Brook University Hospital serves as Suffolk County's only tertiary care center and Regional Trauma Center.
 Stony Brook Children's, with more than 180 pediatric specialists in 30 specialties, offers the most advanced pediatric specialty care in the region.
-In the Medical and Research Translation (MART) building, two floors are occupied by Stony Brook University Cancer Center's outpatient services, and four floors are devoted to cancer research.
-Diversity, equity and inclusion are essential core values at Stony Brook Medicine.
-We believe we do our best and most impactful work when we leverage our diverse, equitable and inclusive perspectives.
-We are proud to recruit and hire talented people from a wide variety of backgrounds and experiences.

-In accordance with the New York State Department of Health (DOH) order that all hospitals and nursing homes
+In accordance with the New York State Department of Health (DOH) regulation that all hospitals and nursing homes

 FROM ITS BEGINNINGS A HALF-CENTURY AGO, STONY BROOK UNIVERSITY HAS BEEN CHARACTERIZED by innovation, energy and progress, transforming the lives of people who earn degrees, work and make groundbreaking discoveries here.
 A dramatic trajectory of growth has turned what was once a small teacher preparation college into an internationally recognized research institution that is changing the world.